Epsilon-SirishaOngole/saisirisha.ongole-epsilon.com/README.md

-# saisirisha.ongole-epsilon.com
+# Laravel POC with React.

-Installation Steps, run the below commands an cloning the repository.
+## Installation Steps, run the below commands an cloning the repository.
-    1. npm install
+   * npm install
-    2. comoser update
+   * comoser update